 We have created a safety video for you to watch that includes all bike laws you are required to follow, as well as safety tips.
-On the sign-up form you will answer 5 questions about the video.
 Once you have completed this and signed the waiver terms and conditions, you have completed your training.

 In order to properly complete the check-in, users are required to return the key, lock, and any other equipment to the Outdoor Pursuits Center.
 Operating hours for the Outdoor Pursuits Center are as follows: